gpufit/Gpuspline/docs/bindings.rst

 Matlab
 ------

-The Matlab binding for spline_analysis consists of Matlab scripts (spline_coefficients.m, spline_values.m, spline_interpolate.m).
-This scripts check the input data and call the C interfaces of the spline_analysis library, via compiled .mex files.
+The Matlab binding for Gpuspline consists of Matlab scripts (spline_coefficients.m, spline_values.m, spline_interpolate.m).
+This scripts check the input data and call the C interfaces of the Gpuspline library, via compiled .mex files.
 Please note, that before using the Matlab binding, the path to the .m and .mex files must be added to the Matlab path.